Den Fujita: Other roles

-He printed these words on all of writing tablets used in his company.

 Death

 At the age of 78, Den Fujita died of heart failure on April 21, 2004.
 Two days earlier, McDonald's CEO Jim Cantalupo had died of a heart attack.
 After his death, Japanese media wrote about his estate and entrepreneur-advocates subsequently questioned the government about inheritance tax that his heirs had to pay.
 All his personal property and investments, which were left over from his earnings after paying income taxes, was subject to Japan's inheritance tax.
+Tax office data showed that Fujita left US$462 million to his family.